 What is the Penalty for Medicare Advantage if I don’t enroll?

-Medicare Advantage, otherwise known as Part C of Medicare, is optional and doesn’t have a penalty.
+Medicare Advantage, or Part C of Medicare, is optional and doesn’t have a penalty.

 What is the Penalty for a Medigap Plan if you don’t enroll?